repo-helper/contributing/doc-source/building.rst

 	tox -e build

-As well as build the sdist and wheel it will check them for common errors, such as missing files or potential rendering issues on PyPI_.
+As well as building the sdist and wheel this will check them for common errors, such as missing files or potential rendering issues on PyPI_.

-The output files will be in the directory ``dist``.
+The output files will be in the ``dist`` directory.

 If you wish, you may also use `pep517.build`_ or another :pep:`517`-compatible build tool.